Models of Jacobians of curves: Introduction

 \subsection{Separated, quasi-compact models of the Jacobian}

 We have seen that N\'eron models always exist, but they are rarely separated or quasi-compact.
-Our next result gives a complete classification of separated, quasi-compact models of the Jacobian $\Pic^0_{X_U/U}$ in terms of subgroups of the tropical Jacobian.
-In the setting of \ref{thm:intro_mainresult} we define the \emph{strict tropical Jacobian} $\sTPic^0_{X/S}$ to be the quotient of the N\'eron model by its fibrewise-connected component of identity $\Pic^0_{X_U/U}$.
+A \emph{model} of $\Pic^0_{X_U/U}$ is an algebraic space $G/S$ which restricts to $\Pic^0_{X_U/U}$ over $U$.
+Our next result gives a complete classification of separated, quasi-compact group models of the Jacobian $\Pic^0_{X_U/U}$ in terms of subgroups of the tropical Jacobian.
+In the setting of \ref{thm:intro_mainresult} we define the \emph{strict tropical Jacobian} $\sTPic^0_{X/S}$ to be the quotient of the N\'eron model by its fiberwise-connected component of identity $\Pic^0_{X_U/U}$.
 The quotient $\sTPic^0_{X/S}$ is an \'etale group algebraic space over $S$, and is trivial over $U$.
 If $S$ is local Dedekind then the group $\sTPic^0_{X/S}(S)$ is exactly the classical component group of the N\'eron model.